polkadot-fellows/Evaluations/argument/runcomet/0002-runcomet-04-2026-retain_at-rank-I.md

 This work was not only essential for validating the whitelist pallet but also demonstrates how to unblock testing efforts by pragmatically configuring live runtime environments, leaving behind a reusable pattern for others to follow.

 ### NFT Collection Identity: Origin to Collection ID Mapping
 Introducing direct [origin to collection](https://github.com/paritytech/polkadot-sdk/pull/11212) mapping, eliminating the need to have wrapper pallets extract the ID and call `create_collection_with_id`.
-This feature will allow a collection to be created with an ID derived directly from the calling origin, solving a critical pain point for DAOs and other pallets that require a one to one mapping between an on chain entity and a collection ID.
+This feature will allow a collection to be created with an ID derived directly from the calling origin, solving a critical pain point for DAOs and other pallets that require a one to one mapping between an on-chain entity and a collection ID.

 ### Coretime Observability: Introducing Sale ID
 Working on improving developer experience and observability of coretime sales with the intorduction of `sale_id`, a crucial [data point](https://github.com/paritytech/polkadot-sdk/pull/10188) that tracks individual coretime sales.
 This allows off-chain agents and UIs track and respond to individual sales with precision, eliminating the ambiguity that previously made coretime tooling unnecessarily difficult.